 Operation Massachusetts Striker, a 69-day push into the A Shau Valley, ended in early May after 101st Division soldiers accounted for 176 enemy killed and an impressive amount of Communist supplies and munitions captured.
-The final tally for the operation showed 859 individual and 34 crew-served weapons captured along with more than 136,000 rounds of small arms ammunition and more than 2,000 crew-served weapons rounds.
-Thirteen vehicles, 11,000 pounds of grain and hundreds of pounds of other supplies and equipment were discovered during the operation.

 But not all was quiet as summer began.
 May 6 marked the beginning of what was to be a 56-day period of heavy enemy activity around a Civilian Irregular Defense Group (CIDG) camp at Ben Het, eight miles west of Dak To in the Central Highlands.
 During the period, Communist troops fired about 6,000 rounds of artillery, mortar and recoilless rifle shells into the base.
 At the start of the period, 12 U.S. Special Forces advisors, U.S. artillerymen and hundreds of Republic of Vietnam infantrymen and CIDG forces occupied the camp.
 American B52 Stratofortresses pounded the area around Ben Het.
 On July 1, Republic of Vietnam troops moved through dense jungle and to Ben Het without meeting opposition from the enemy.
 Communist activity around the base had subsided, and, for the first time since May 6, a 24-hour period passed without a round hitting the base.